My First Meeting with Serkong Rinpoche and His Initial Advice

 Becoming Rinpoche’s Disciple

 Serkong Rinpoche had just left for Nepal to spend two years conferring empowerments and oral transmissions to some of the newly built monasteries there.
-When he returned to Dharamsala in the autumn of 1974, I could finally speak Tibetan sufficiently well to communicate directly with him.
+When he returned to Dharamsala in the spring of 1974, I could finally speak Tibetan sufficiently well to communicate directly with him.
 Although I did not realize it at first, Rinpoche seemed to know that I had the karmic relationship to be his translator.
 He indicated this by encouraging me to visit often and to sit to the side while he met various people.
 Between appointments, Rinpoche would chat with me and explain different words in Tibetan to make sure that I had understood the conversation.

 After a short while, Rinpoche presented me with a set of three magnificent scroll-paintings of White Manjushri, White Sarasvati, and White Tara, which the people of Spiti had recently offered him.
 These Buddha-figures had been central to his personal development and meditation practice from early childhood.
 They embody, respectively, clarity of mind to help others, brilliant insight for lucid and creative literary expression, and vital energy for a long and productive life.
 This deep-reaching present confirmed our relationship.
 When I asked Rinpoche if I could be his disciple, he patiently smiled at my typically Western habit of needing to verbalize what is manifestly obvious.